rabbitmq/rabbitmq-website/site/queues.md

 The former option is more flexible, non-intrusive, does not require application modifications and redeployments.
 Therefore it is highly recommended for most users.
+Note that some optional arguments such as queue type or max number of priorities can only be provided by clients because they cannot be dynamically changed and must be known at declaration time.

 The way optional arguments are provided by clients varies from client library to client library but is usually an argument next to the <code>durable</code>,